Bobby Pfeil

 On May 26, 1970, Pfeil was sent as the player to be named later to the Phillies to complete a trade that had occurred originally April 10, 1970.
 In return for Pfeil, the Mets received Ron Allen.

-Pfeil didd not appear in the major leagues in 1970.
+Pfeil did not appear in the major leagues in 1970.
 In 1971 he was back in a big league uniform.
 Pfeil appeared in 44 games for the Phillies that year, collecting 19 hits in 70 at-bats for a .271 batting average.
 As he had made his MLB debut against the Phillies while playing for the Mets, it was ironic that Pfeil ended up facing the Mets while playing for the Phillies in his final career at-bat on September 5, 1971.
 Pfeil then played his final game, appearing as a defensive replacement against the Cardinals on September 6, 1971.

-In Pfeil‘s big league career he played in 106 games, collecting 68 hits in 281 at-bats for a .242 batting average.
+In Pfeil's big league career he played in 106 games, collecting 68 hits in 281 at-bats for a .242 batting average.
 Pfeil had 12 doubles and two home runs to go along with 25 runs, 19 RBI, one stolen base, 13 walks and 36 strikeouts.
 He had a .976 career fielding percentage.

 Although Pfeil did not play in the majors after 1971, he remained an active minor league player.
 On February 8, 1972, Pfeil was traded to the Milwaukee Brewers for a player to be named later, who ended up being minor leaguer Chico Vaughns.
 On March 20 of that year, Pfeil was purchased by the Boston Red Sox from the Brewers.